livz/livz.github.io/_posts/2012-10-11-OverTheWire-Vortex-Level-6.md

 ## Context

-For [this level](http://overthewire.org/wargames/vortex/vortex6.html) we have just the binary is available, not the source code and some reversing tutorials are suggested.
+For [this level](http://overthewire.org/wargames/vortex/vortex6.html) we have just the binary, not the source code and some reversing tutorials are suggested.
 First, we'll download it and study it locally with _`gdb`_.
 ```bash
 (gdb) set disassembly-flavor intel
 (gdb) disassemble main